amani2409/ESA3_PyGame_RescueBunnies/README.md

 ### Start Menu:
   - You can see your total highscore
   - Press 'h' to see the global highscore
-  - Press 's' to start the game - you will continue at the last stopped level
+  - Press 'g' to start the game - you will continue at the last stopped level
   - Press 'r' to reset your highscore and level.
 Now you can beginn again
   - Press 'q' to quit the game